-Before half way through the first day was even through we had managed to spot some goats on rocks just meters from where we were walking, had four seasons in one day and saw our first Inca archaeological site.
+Before half way through the first day was even through, we had managed to spot some goats on rocks just meters from where we were walking.
+We also had four seasons in one day and saw our first Inca archaeological site.

-The first day of the trek was relatively easy, with a few inclines, which became to be commonly known to us as Inca flat, to ease us in and serve as training for the days to follow.
+The first day of the trek was relatively easy, with a few inclines.
+This became to be known to us as Inca flat.
+The first day eased us in and served as training for the days to follow.

-After lunch we continued walking to our camping site, which was situated in a small village of Wayllabamba.
-The tents were all neatly set up in front of a stunning view.
+After lunch we continued walking to our camping site, in a small village of Wayllabamba.
+The porters set up the tents neatly in front of a stunning view.
 It was time to crack a Cerveza, whilst we could still buy such necessary commodities, enjoy the view and set up the beds.

 Day 2- the ascend….